We Saw Radiohead Perform for the First Time in a Country Where the Sun Never Sets

 Three thousand miles away in Istanbul, a group of fans are also listening to Radiohead, at a party hosted by the Velvet Indieground record store.
 They’re sharing beers and thoughts on the new album, trading stories and getting into the excitement of participating in the band’s worldwide streaming event celebrating the physical release of Pool that day.
 An armed mob of 20 men breaks through the door and attacks them for playing music and drinking beer during Ramadan.
 A man’s jaw is smashed with a pipe.
 The whole thing is caught on video and broadcast over Periscope.

-The news hits my phone 40 minutes or so into the set, an alert popping up on my screen as I raise it to record the creaking, vicious throwback of “My Iron Lung.”
+The news hits my phone just as I raise it to record the creaking throwback of “My Iron Lung.”

 “We are losing it,” Thom Yorke sings.
 “Can’t you tell?”

+In the meantime, music has become, to paraphrase Jarvis Cocker, like a scented candle—something we put on in the background to set the mood, rather than confront what’s happening around us.
+There’s little appetite for a group of graying Brits to remind us that technology is isolating, politicians are corrupt, and humans are cruel to each other (the internet and social media are doing that just fine, thank you).

-But “My Iron Lung,” recorded two decades ago as a response to the glutted success of “Creep,” resonated with renewed gravity that night.
+But “My Iron Lung,” recorded two decades ago as a response to the glutted success of Radiohead’s breakout mega-hit “Creep,” resonated with renewed gravity that night.
 The set would not be an escape, but the punctuation to a particularly harrowing week of mass violence and hatred, marked by the Orlando nightclub massacre, the slaying of a promising young British Labour MP, and anti-Muslim vitriol from Donald Trump.
-Experiencing the performance—particularly as a music fan who, between Paris, Orlando, and now this, thinks, “That could’ve been me” with growing regularity—was a reminder that for better or worse bands like Radiohead are significant now maybe more than ever, and that it’s increasingly difficult to cleave the politics of their music from what’s playing out around us.
+Experiencing the performance—particularly as a music fan who, between Paris, Orlando, and now this, thinks, “That could’ve been me” with growing regularity—was a reminder that for better or worse bands like Radiohead remain salient, and that it’s increasingly difficult to cleave the politics of their music from what’s playing out around us.

 The band would go on to play for two hours, a double-encore performance that began with a thinly-veiled takedown of Donald Trump (“Burn the Witch”) and ended with technological paranoia (“Idioteque”), again with the struggle against evil (“There There”), and finally, with fast fuzz numbness (“Bodysnatchers”).